 Game theory teaches us that if there were no negative or recessive consequences of taking action the decision for our leaders becomes much easier because regardless to whether CO2 is causing global warming or even whether global warming is actually happening, it becomes the only logical course of action.
 Our leaders will take action to minimise undesirable consequences even with a low probability that the science is false.
-The TecEco solution to excessive CO2 in the atmosphere is profitable and so it is not possible for them to make a wrong decision implementing it because there are no downsides.
+The TecEco solution is to recycle CO2 in the atmosphere using Syncarb is profitable and game theory tells us that it is not possible for them to make a wrong decision implementing it because there are no downsides.
 There is only one common sense approach and that is to adopt the technologies presented on this web site.

-Unfortunately our political leaders obviously do not know about our solution and perceive downsides to taking action about the increases in CO2 in the atmosphere and they don't seem to have a clue what to do.
-They brag about how much more than their opposition they are going to reduce emission by and their blunt approach to solving the problem is to tax it.
+Unfortunately many of our political leaders do not know about our solution and perceive downsides to taking action about the increases in CO2 in the atmosphere and they don't seem to have a clue what to do.

 Unfortunately technical paradigms fall into the realm of what we call the market and politicians in a rather out of date Marshall, Adam Smith, Keynsian sort of way don't think it wise to get involved in markets.
-TecEco's can bring the profit of the future (saving our atmosphere) into the realm of real here and now economics.
-The problem is that there are significant but not insurmountable supply chain barriers to economies of scale before it can enter here and now markets that consider only present costs and benefits and thereing lies the impass.
+TecEco can bring the profit of the future (saving our atmosphere) into the realm of real here and now economics.
+The problem is that there are significant but not insurmountable supply chain barriers to economies of scale before it can enter here and now markets that consider only present costs and benefits and therein lies the impasse.

 The need for reducing the CO2 in the air is urgent.
-Economies must substitute away from the burning of fossil fuels or develop technolgies to use all the CO2 we produce or both.
-Learning to use CO2 as a basic input to our techno-process is the easist way to solve the problem because it is potentially profitable.
+Economies must substitute away from the burning of fossil fuels or develop technologies to use all the CO2 we produce or both.
+Learning to use CO2 as a basic input to our technoprocess is the easiest way to solve the problem because it is potentially profitable.
 Almost all that is living uses CO2 to build with so in the late 90's John Harrison thought we should do the same and set about developing all the required technologies.
-Now, nearly ten years later those technologies have been developed and are, given any economies of scale, potentially very profitable.
+Now, over 15 years later those technologies have been developed in his mind and are, given any economies of scale, potentially very profitable.

-A large number of politicians think that carbon taxes are an impost on their business friends and won't move against them.
+A large number of politicians think that carbon taxes are an impost on their business friends and won't support them.
 The only sure way to remove this barrier to action is to find profit in implementing technologies and strategies to reduce without consequences and better still profit by reducing emissions and or removing CO2 from the air.
 Syncarb is potentially very profitable.

 Game theory indicates that we must do something about global warming.
 If doing so were profitable then there are no downsides in the sort term decision horizon politicians and businesses understand.